MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Calling_Generic_Methods.md

 ## Example

-In this example, we create a list of integers and use the `System.Linq.Enumerable` class to enumerate the values in the list and transform them to a new value.
+In this example, we create a list of integers then use the `System.Linq.Enumerable` class to enumerate the values in the list and transform them to a new value.

 The variable `$list` is a generic `List<T>` object that can only contain integers. `List<T>` is a